-This module explores business-society relations through the theories and practices of business ethics and social responsibility (BE&SR).
+This module explores business-society relations through the theories and practices of business ethics and social responsibility.
 The module will consist of two parts.
 The first part will address the concept of business ethics, a discussion of citizenship theory and the challenges of globalisation and sustainability.
-The second part of the module will address the issues, impacts of business on individual stakeholder groups and analyse business ethics and social responsibility in relation to each group.
-You will have 11 one-hour lectures and 4 one-hour seminars per week for this module.
+The second will address the issues, impacts of business on individual stakeholder groups and analyse business ethics and social responsibility in relation to each group.
+You will have 11 one-hour lectures and four one-hour seminars per week for this module.

 This module will develop your knowledge of financial decision-making and strategic financial decisions, including takeovers and mergers.
-You will have 11 one-hour lectures and 2 two-hour seminars per semester.
+You will have eleven one-hour lectures and two two-hour seminars per semester.

 Economics of Regulation

 Covering the two broad areas of regulation and competition policy, topics studied include: natural monopoly regulation, retail price control, access pricing, universal service obligations, public policy on inter-firm agreements and restrictive practices, abuse of monopoly power and merger control.
-You will have 11 one-hour lectures and 2 two-hour seminars per week.
+You will have eleven one-hour lectures and two two-hour seminars per week.

 Logistics and Supply Chain Management

 The module provides an introduction to logistics and supply chain management (LSCM) within the international context.
-As such, the module examines: how LSCM strategies contribute to businesses' competitive advantage; the relationship aspects between business partners in delighting end-customers; and supporting operational activities and the international transport of goods.
+The module examines: how LSCM strategies contribute to businesses' competitive advantage; the relationship aspects between business partners in delighting end-customers; and supporting operational activities and the international transport of goods.
 The module is taught by reference to academic literature and management practice, including case-studies and application to special topics such as humanitarian logistics and international trade.
-You will have 11 two-hour lectures and 2 one-hour seminars each week.
+You will have 11 60-hour lectures and two one-hour seminars each week.

 Risk Management Processes

 This module will discuss the processes utilised by corporate enterprises to manage the risk of fortuitous loss.
 Once corporate risks have been identified and their impact on the firm measured, risk management attempts to control the size and frequency of loss, and to finance those fortuitous losses.
-You will have 11 ninety minute weekly lectures plus 2 one-hour seminars per week.
+You will have 11 90-minute lectures plus two one-hour seminars per week.

 This module will introduce you to the importance of, and the processes involved in the commercialisation of science and technology.
 The content of the course is highly relevant in the current climate where Government is placing much evidence on the wealth creation process.
-You will have 11 ninety minute lectures plus 2 one-hour tutorials per week.
+You will have 11 90-minute lectures plus two one-hour tutorials per week.